Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Continue looking for scholarships to apply for.
 Start putting your bio together.
 Begin asking for recommendation letters from your teachers, counselors, administrators, and community leaders.

 Continue to broaden your spectrum of community and other positive extracurricular activities and volunteer work.
 Community service is a BIG plus when you are applying for scholarships.
-In many cases, as equally important as getting good grades.
+In many cases, it is as equally important as getting good grades.

 Keep making use of your daily planner.